sebmandal/introduction-to-python/4-Data Structures.md

 ### Slicing Lists

-You can extract a portion of a list, known as a slice, using the following syntax:
+You can extract a portion of a list, known as a slice.
+Sliced lists start at the given `start` index, and ends at the element before the `end` index.
+You can slice a list using the following syntax:

 ```python
 sub_list = my_list[start:end]